scrtlabs/SecretNetwork/README.md

 engcli keys add a
 engcli keys add b

-engd add-genesis-account $(engcli keys show -a a) 1000000000000ueng # 1 ENG == 10^6 uENG
+engd add-genesis-account $(engcli keys show -a a) 1000000000000uscrt # 1 SCRT == 10^6 uSCRT
-engd add-genesis-account $(engcli keys show -a b) 2000000000000ueng # 1 ENG == 10^6 uENG
+engd add-genesis-account $(engcli keys show -a b) 2000000000000uscrt # 1 SCRT == 10^6 uSCRT

-engd gentx --name a --amount 1000000ueng # generate a genesis transaction - this makes a a validator on genesis which stakes 1000000ueng (1 ENG)
+engd gentx --name a --amount 1000000uscrt # generate a genesis transaction - this makes a a validator on genesis which stakes 1000000uscrt (1 SCRT)

 engd collect-gentxs # input the genTx into the genesis file, so that the chain is aware of the validators

-perl -i -pe 's/"stake"/"ueng"/g' ~/.engd/config/genesis.json # change the default staking denom from stake to ueng
+perl -i -pe 's/"stake"/"uscrt"/g' ~/.engd/config/genesis.json # change the default staking denom from stake to uscrt

 engd validate-genesis # make sure genesis file is correct